nitishkthakur/selfplot/README.md

 **hexbin()** - Plot a hexbin plot
 **heatmap()** - Plot a heatmap.
 This can be useful for visualizing correlations.

+## How to use
 To use the package, copy selfplot.py to the Lib\site-packages folder in the python installation folder.
 If you have Anaconda installed, copy selfplot.py to Anaconda\Lib\site-packages\

 After copying the file, the package can be imported in jupyter notebook/Spyder: